openstack/openstacksdk/doc/source/user/config/configuration.rst

 mapping keyed on the singular name of the resource.
 A value of `-1` indicates that the resource should never expire.

-`os-client-config` does not actually cache anything itself, but it collects and presents the cache information so that your various applications that are connecting to OpenStack can share a cache should you desire.
+`openstacksdk` does not actually cache anything itself, but it collects and presents the cache information so that your various applications that are connecting to OpenStack can share a cache should you desire.